nimiq-community/ruby-client/README.md

 This implementation was originally contributed by [jxdv](https://github.com/jxdv/).

 Bug reports and pull requests are welcome.
+Please refer to the [issue tracker](https://github.com/nimiq-community/ruby-client/issues) for ideas.

 ## License